 Imagine this.
 You’ve got a killer new product.
 You’ve identified your target group.
 The company’s growth is steadily taking off.
 You’ve allocated resources for generating new leads and bringing in new sales.
-It looks like your organisation’s success story is in the making.
-In such a scenario, would you still dedicate a share of the company’s resources into retaining the customers you’ve already acquired?
+It looks like your organization’s success story is in the making.
+In such a scenario, would you still dedicate a share of the company’s resources to retaining the customers you’ve already acquired?

 Any marketer worth his salt knows that if you don’t reengage new customers, growth won’t be as abundant.
 To re-engage old customers, it is imperative that the entire process of customer communications, right from the very start of the sales funnel, is well-planned.

 A company’s ability to retain the customers it has acquired over some time is called customer retention.
 B2B customer retention activities involve strategies to prevent the organization’s customer from deflecting elsewhere.
 Most importantly, these activities begin at the acquisition stage and continue throughout the lifecycle of the customer’s relationship with the organization.
 Keys to customer retention and the best customer retention strategies require ongoing implementation for true success.

 What is the Importance of B2B Customer Retention?